Alen-h/LLM-Playground/README.md

 # LLM Playground

 A modern, web-based playground for interacting with Large Language Models (LLMs) from multiple providers.
-Built with Next.js 15, TypeScript, and Tailwind CSS v4.
+Built with Next.js 15, React 19, TypeScript, and Tailwind CSS v4.

 ## Features